-Set your sights on a job where you can grow with a leader in the utility industry.
+Set your sights on a job where you can grow with a utility industry leader.

 - Have a high school diploma or GED